workingconcept/trigger-craft-plugin/readme.md

 ---

+**As of v2.3.1, the first-party [Webhooks plugin](https://github.com/craftcms/webhooks) supports debouncing requests.
+You may want to give that a look first!**

 ## Overview

 A simple plugin to kick off builds asynchronously, ideal for something like a headless [GatsbyJS](https://www.gatsbyjs.org/) or [Gridsome](https://gridsome.org/) frontend deployed to [Netlify](https://www.netlify.com/) or [Zeit](https://zeit.co/).
 Use it to add a glorified build buton, or tie it to cron so that changes are grouped and pushed on whatever schedule you define.